 Some lessons hurt more than others and it has been extremely difficult for me to see my own daughter experience the trials and tribulations of fickle friendships at 7 and 8 years old.

-Even if your child hasn’t suffered teasing at school, we need to teach our kids it is not okay to belittle others and that if they see somebody being teased maliciously or being bullied, that they cannot simply stand by.
+Even if your child hasn’t suffered teasing at school, we need to teach our kids it is not OK to belittle others and that if they see somebody being teased maliciously or being bullied, that they cannot simply stand by.
 We need to watch our own behavior and lead by example, since actions speak louder than words.

 I am also s teaching my daughter lessons about what real friendship is all about.
 Because even if there are mean people, there are so many wonderful friends you can meet.
 It’s up to you to discover them.
-Here’s what I have learned in my forty years of existence about friends.

 Friends are important and can bring so much joy into your life.
 However, not all friendships are created equal.
 Click through to see the 10 friendship tips I am sharing with my own daughter.